 NICOLE WYLAND - HOST

 Nicole is an actress, writer, and vocalist.
 A native of Eighty Four, Pennsylvania, Nicole received her degree in Theatre Arts from the University of Pittsburgh before moving to Los Angeles to pursue a career in film.
-She is known for viral videos like freddiew's "Flower Warfare" which has over 15,000,000 views online.
-In addition to playing Moriarty on the critically acclaimed webseries Video Game High School, Nicole writes and performs sketch comedy for her own YouTube channel.
+She is known for viral videos like freddiew's "Flower Warfare" which has garnered over 12,000,000 views.
+In addition to playing the role of Moriarty on the critically acclaimed webseries Video Game High School, Nicole writes and performs sketch comedy for her YouTube channel.
 Her parody Lady Gaga music video has been viewed over 12,000 times.
-Nicole also owns her own production company, Verdant Pine Productions, and is looking forward to producing her first feature later this year.
+In 2015, Nicole founded Verdant Pine Productions, a production company focused on female driven content where she has since produced several award-winning short films.
+Nicole is looking forward to producing her first feature early next year.

 ALEX REEVES - PRODUCER

-Alex is an award-winning director, producer, and recording engineer.
-Born in New York and raised in the suburbs of Chicago, Alex moved to Los Angeles in 2006 where he began a career as a television editor working on such modern classics as Supernanny, The Real Housewives of New York, and BBQ Pitmasters.
-In 2011, Alex opened Point of Blue Studios, a production and post house in North Hollywood where he has since produced and directed multiple award-winning documentaries, music videos and commercials.
-He was the resident recording engineer for RocketJump Studios’ podcast network from 2013-2015, and his sound mixing work can be heard on Comedy Central, Hulu, and Funny or Die.
-Alex is the other half of the Hollywood power couple “Nicolex” and lives with his wife (Nicole) and two cats (Milo and Winnie) in West Hollywood.
+Alex is an award-winning director, producer, and sound designer.
+Born in New York City and raised in the suburbs of Chicago, Alex moved to Los Angeles in 2006 where he began a career as a television editor working on such modern classics as Supernanny, The Real Housewives of New York, and BBQ Pitmasters.
+In 2011, Alex opened Point of Blue Studios, a production company based in North Hollywood where he has since produced and directed multiple award-winning documentaries, short films, music videos, and commercials.
+He was the resident recording engineer for RocketJump Studios’ podcast network from 2013-2015, and his sound design work can be heard on Comedy Central, Hulu, and Funny or Die.
+Alex is the other half of Hollywood power couple “Nicolex” and lives with his wife (Nicole Wyland) and two cats (Milo and Winnie) in West Hollywood.